 Keep in mind that some or all of these limitations may change depending on the platform you use, as some developers may be able to manage them better than others.
-Things may also differ from one day to the next if Twitter decides to adjust its API, which may very well happen considering it’s now under new administration.
+Things may also differ from one day to the next if Twitter decides to adjust its API—it’s already cutting off access for bot accounts, for example.

 For the time being, if you want to decimate your Twitter existence, either partially or completely, all that’s left to do is choose your fighter.

 3 apps to help you delete your tweets